 The second type of case is my main focus, and I will illustrate it with two well-known examples: the Sleeping Beauty puzzle (Elga, 2000) and the Doomsday Argument (Leslie, 1992).
 My version of the Principal Principle, labelled simply PP, yields standard views about both these cases: it yields the thirder solution to Sleeping Beauty, and denies that Doomsday is especially close at hand.
-These conclusions are well represented in the literature; my contribution is to present them as an attractive package deal, following from a single principal about the conceptual role of objective chance.
-The Doomsday Argument, in particular, is usually analysed in quite different terms, using anthropic principles like the Strong Self-Sampling Assumption and the Self-Indication Assumption.
+These conclusions are well represented in the literature; my contribution is to present them as an attractive package deal, following from a single principle about the conceptual role of objective chance.
+The Doomsday Argument, in particular, is usually analysed in quite different terms, using anthropic principles like the Strong Self-Sampling Assumption (which is used in the Doomsday Argument itself) and the Self-Indication Assumption (which is used to resist it).
 I will explain how PP leads to chance-based versions of these assumptions, unified in a principle I call Proportionality.
+I will especially urge the merits of Proportionality over the Self-Indication Assumption.

 In §2, I introduce the existing version of the Principal Principle that will be my starting place.
 In §3, I explain the problem that arises from a priori contingencies, and suggest a preliminary solution.
-In §4, I explain how this preliminary solution faces the problem of self-locating ignorance.
-I state my preferred principle, PP, and show how it handles Sleeping Beauty and Doomsday.
-In §5, I state the principle of Proportionality and compare it to the standard anthropic principles.
+In §4, I explain why this preliminary solution is unsatisfactory: it applies only in the very unusual circumstance that one has no self-locating information.
+I then state my preferred principle, PP, and show how it handles Sleeping Beauty and Doomsday.
+In §5, I state the principle of Proportionality, which follows from PP, and compare it to the standard anthropic principles.
 (The proof of the main result is in the appendix.)
-In §6, I briefly consider what my chance-based principles suggest about anthropic reasoning based simply on a priori likelihood, rather than chance.
+Then, in §6, I briefly consider what my chance-based principles suggest about reasoning based simply on a priori likelihood, rather than chance.
 Section 7 sums up and points out one remaining difficulty for my theory.

-Along the way, I will use the framework of epistemic two-dimensionalism (Chalmers, 2004) to model the connection between epistemic and metaphysical modality.
-I won't be defending two-dimensionalism in this paper, but it does conveniently represent the phenomena with which I am concerned.
-My hope is that its critics can find equivalent (or better!) things to say in their own frameworks.
+Along the way, I will use the framework of epistemic two-dimensionalism

+(Chalmers, 2004) to model the connection between epistemic and metaphysical modality.
+I won't be defending epistemic two-dimensionalism in this paper, but it does conveniently represent the phenomena with which I am concerned.
+My hope is that critics of two-dimensionalism can find equivalent (or better!) things to say in their own frameworks.